surepy/tf2_bot_detector/README.md

 ### How is the list of known cheaters curated?

-The official list that is included with the program is maintained by Pazer exclusively.
-No user submissions are accepted at this time and it is unlikely that they will be in the future.
+The official list that is included with the program was maintained by Pazer exclusively, and no user submissions will be accepted.

 While this approach this may seem limiting, it is to avoid false positives and to maintain the integrity of the project as a whole.
 There are some community player lists that can be added to your own detector.
 These are not maintained by Pazer.
 For more information on installing community lists go [here][wiki-customization-link].

 ### I don't like how the tool spams chat.
 Can I change that?